The High and Mighty Hawk

-The High and Mighty Hawk is an album by saxophonist Coleman Hawkinsthat which was recorded in 1958 and released on the Felsted label.
+The High and Mighty Hawk is an album by saxophonist Coleman Hawkins which was recorded in 1958 and released on the Felsted label.

 Reception

 Scott Yanow of AllMusic states: "For one of the first times, on the lengthy 'Bird of Prey Blues' that opens this LP, Hawkins showed that at last he had mastered the blues.
 His honking and roaring improvisation, although more sophisticated than the usual solos by R&B tenors, captured their spirit and extroverted emotions perfectly.
 It is the highlight of this otherwise excellent (if more conventional) quintet session."